daandemeyer/mkosi/mkosi/resources/man/mkosi.1.md

     See the **TOOLS TREE** section for further details.

-`ToolsTreeDistribution=`, `--tools-tree-distribution=`
-:   Set the distribution to use for the default tools tree.
-Defaults to the host distribution except for
-    Ubuntu, which defaults to Debian, and RHEL, CentOS, Alma and Rocky, which default to Fedora, or `custom` if the distribution of the host is not a supported distribution.

-`ToolsTreeRelease=`, `--tools-tree-release=`
-:   Set the distribution release to use for the default tools tree.
-By
-    default, the hardcoded default release in **mkosi** for the distribution is used.

-`ToolsTreeProfiles=`, `--tools-tree-profile=`
-:   Set the profiles to enable for the default tools tree.
-Takes a
-    comma-delimited list consisting of `devel`, `misc`,
-    `package-manager` and `runtime`.
-By default, all profiles except `devel` are enabled.

-    The `devel` profile contains tools required to build (C/C++) projects.
-The `misc` profile contains various useful tools that are handy to have available in scripts.
-The package manager profile contains package managers and related tools other than those native to the tools tree distribution.
-The `runtime` profile contains the tools required to boot images in a systemd-nspawn container or in a virtual machine.

-`ToolsTreeMirror=`, `--tools-tree-mirror=`
-:   Set the mirror to use for the default tools tree.
-By default, the
-    default mirror for the tools tree distribution is used.

-`ToolsTreeRepositories=`, `--tools-tree-repository=`
-:   Same as `Repositories=` but for the default tools tree.

-`ToolsTreeSandboxTrees=`, `--tools-tree-sandbox-tree=`
-:   Same as `SandboxTrees=` but for the default tools tree.

-`ToolsTreePackages=`, `--tools-tree-package=`
-:   Extra packages to install into the default tools tree.
-Takes a comma
-    separated list of package specifications.
-This option may be used multiple times in which case the specified package lists are combined.

-`ToolsTreePackageDirectories=`, `--tools-tree-package-directory=`
-:   Same as `PackageDirectories=`, but for the default tools tree.

 `ToolsTreeCertificates=`, `--tools-tree-certificates=`
 :   Specify whether to use certificates and keys from the tools tree.
     Enabled by default.
 If enabled, `/etc/pki/ca-trust`, `/etc/pki/tls`,